Customer Purchase Process

 “Do you have any hints or tips to improve our sales forecasting?”

-Create a spreadsheet that tracks historical sales for each service and region.
-Graph the sales history for each service and region, paying special attention to the most recent couple of rounds of data.
+Create a spreadsheet that tracks historical sales for each product, channel, and region.
+Graph the sales history for each product, channel, and region, paying special attention to the most recent couple of rounds of data.
 This provides a baseline forecasting capability (a simple extrapolation of past sales), assuming no changes in the market (e.g., no reconfigurations, no pricing changes, and no marketing spending changes).
 Then, modify your forecasts in light of your forecasts of potential changes in customer-facing initiatives for both you and for your competitors.
 Use the "Judgmental Sales Forecasting Worksheet" in the LINKS participant's manual to systematically organize your forecasting process.

 “We're having trouble deciding on which research studies to order and how much to spend on research studies.
 Can you provide us with some guidelines about how much we should spend on research studies?”